chrischow/dataandstuff/_posts/2019-04-14-csgo-analytics-part-2-awp-battlegrounds.md

 ![png](../graphics/2019-04-14-csgo-analytics-part-2-awp-battlegrounds/output_66_0.png)

-Overall, the CTs appear to have the upper hand for AWP angles.
+Overall, the data suggests that CTs have the upper hand for AWP angles.
 This is interesting, because we know from [my first post in this series](https://chrischow.github.io/dataandstuff/2019-04-06-csgo-analytics-part-1-the-dust2-round/) that Dust 2 is a **T-sided map**.
 Hence, we must dig further by analysing the shot data for the two most commonly-used rifles in CS:GO - the AK47 and M4A1/M4A4.

 ---
 Click [here](https://nbviewer.jupyter.org/github/chrischow/dataandstuff/blob/2666c19568865db2349fc780d12f4d54f6c41e9b/notebooks/2019-04-06-csgo-analytics-part-1-the-dust2-round.ipynb){:target="_blank"} for the full Jupyter notebook.